 F.6 XP693 - Hangar 51 Aviation, Cape Town, South Africa

 Lightning F.6 XP693 at Thunder City, 1st November 2012; Francis Wallace

-Stripped down and practically rebuilt by Barry Pover's team, she was possibly the most perfect Lightning in existence and as such was one of several to be transported to South Africa to join Mike Beachyhead's collection of aircraft, where she was returned to the air and became a regular airshow performer - as you can see from Gary's stunning photo.
+Stripped down and practically rebuilt by Barry Pover's team, she was possibly the most perfect Lightning in existence and as such was one of several to be transported to South Africa to join Mike Beachyhead's collection of aircraft known as Thunder City, where she was given the serial ZU-BEY and was returned to the air, becoming a regular airshow performer.

 Find other photos of XP693 on the following sites:

 Air-Britain - Airliners.net - Airplane-Pictures.net - flickr.com - WorldAirPics.com - JetPhotos.net - PlanePictures.net